julyanaoliv/julyanaoliv/README.md

 ## Hi there 👋

+- 💌 I'm an Information Systems student
+- 💭 Currently learning Python and C

 <!--
 **julyanaoliv/julyanaoliv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.